 Cubair offers courses of training

-for both the Private Pilot’s Licence (PPL) and the Light
+for both the Private Pilot Licence (PPL) and the National

-Aircraft Pilots Licence (LAPL) issued by the UK Civil
+Private Pilot Licence (NPPL) issued by the UK Civil

 Aviation Authority (CAA).